mysql/mysql-utilities/doc/man/mysqlfailover.rst

 may not show all of the slaves.
 It is best to use the actual hostname of the master when connecting or setting up replication.

-If the user does not specify the :option:`--rpl-user`, the utility will check to see if the slaves are using --master-info-repository=TABLE.
+The utility will check to see if the slaves are using the option --master-info-repository=TABLE.
 If they are not, the utility will stop with an error.

 EXAMPLES
 --------